-Variable name Description MACHTYPE Defines the machine type of the target server RAMDSK Defines the RAM drive letter, including a colon (:) character TKDRV Defines the ServerGuide Scripting Toolkit drive letter, including a colon (:) character; the default value for this variable is f:
+Variable name Description RAMDSK The RAM drive letter, including a colon (:) TKDRV The ServerGuide Scripting Toolkit drive letter, including a colon (:); the default value for this variable is f:

-To customize a sample job, you must modify the provided sample jobs from within the Altiris Deployment Solution GUI.
+To customize a sample job, you must modify the provided sample jobs from within the Altiris Deployment Solution interface.
 Each sample job can contain a different setting for the same variable.
-If you intend to run multiple jobs on the same target server, you might need to modify each sample job to contain the same variable settings.
+If you intend to run multiple jobs on the same target server, you might have to modify each sample job to contain the same variable settings.

 Attention: If you make changes to an Altiris job or event, the changes are effective for all target servers that run the job or event.
-Do not make changes, without creating a new job or event, unless you are sure that you want to affect all target servers that are scheduled to run that job or event.
+Do not make changes without creating a new job or event, unless you are sure that you want to affect all target servers that are scheduled to run that job or event.